 My mom’s egg salad recipe is the classic version, with no strange ingredients.
 She does use a secret little concoction of paprika, celery seed and other spices called Salad Supreme.
 Its so good in this dish!

 Perfect for leftover Easter eggs!

 Egg salad is a great way to use up all those eggs you let your kids dye.
 Last year, I’m pretty sure we dyed about 4 dozen eggs!
-I kind of like it when a bit of the egg dye seeps through and dyes the white of the egg.
+I kind of like it when a bit of the egg dye seeps through and colors the white of the egg.
 Makes this dish extra festive!

 For truly simple and PERFECT and slip-out-of-the-shell easy to peel hard boiled eggs, I hiiiiiighly recommend using an Instant Pot to cook your eggs.
-If you haven’t heard of it, an Instant Pot a multi-tasking pressure cooker, that is 100% safe and 100% awesome.
+If you haven’t heard of it, an Instant Pot is a multi-tasking pressure cooker, that is 100% safe and 100% awesome.
 It makes perfect rice (seriously, no crispy bottom of the pan), perfect eggs, and a roast in 40 minutes.
-If you’ve been on the fence, its time to bit the bullet.
+If you’ve been on the fence, its time to bite the bullet.
 I use my Instant Pot almost DAILY.
 And I’ve gotten rid of my rice cooker and crock pot because of it.
 I’m not exaggerating here.
 Instant Pots are awesome.

 My other egg trick is to use an egg slicer to double-cut the egg down to the perfect little matchstick shape.
 You could also grate your hard boiled eggs with a cheese grater, or just rough chop them with a knife.